VincentWei/mg-tests/README.md

 limitations under the License.

-In particular, the above open source license does not apply to any entity in the Exception List published by
+In particular, the above open source license does not apply to any entity on the Exception List published by
 Beijing FMSoft Technologies Co., Ltd.

 If you or the entity you represent is listed on the Exception List,